-Works will be exhibited across ten galleries, spread over three floors, including a dramatic top-lit, double-height space in an extension to the Backhouse building to sensitively accommodate larger works.
-In addition, it will include a conference suite and shop, with a separate restaurant.
+The building features ten galleries spread over three floors, including a dramatic double-height space in an extension to the Backhouse building created to accommodate larger works.

 By bringing academics and tourists to Bishop Auckland, this will act as a catalyst for the regeneration of the town.